apostrophecms/apostrophe-documentation/other/field-types/float.md

 # `float`

-`float` adds an editable floating point numeric field to the schema.
+`float` adds an editable numeric field which supports decimal input to the schema.
 You may set minimum and maximum values using the `min` and `max` options.

 ## Example